 »March 06, 2024: I have no diagnosis for my facial pain but I am starting to wonder if the immunoglobulin IgG infusions I took for a decade is a factor.
 I think this because I had facial, neck and lips sores every time I infused.
 Could I have adhesions from tissue repair that interfered with my cranial nerves?

 » July 16, 2024: a potential breakthrough on facial pain as I have a most likely diagnosis of "Eagle Syndrome", believe it or not after referral by my dentist!.
 Eagle's syndrome is a condition associated with the elongation of the styloid process or calcification of the stylohyoid ligament.
 Eagle Syndrome (also called Stylohyoid Syndrome) is caused by an elongated styloid process and/or calcified stylohyoid ligaments and could explain pretty much all my eye/head/face issues as it effects the cranial / vagus nerves and carotid arteries.
-The vagus is the longest cranial nerve and comprises both sensory and motor fibers. he vagus nerve functions contribute to the autonomic nervous system, which consists of the parasympathetic and sympathetic parts.
+The vagus is the longest cranial nerve and comprises both sensory and motor fibers. the vagus nerve functions contribute to the autonomic nervous system, which consists of the parasympathetic and sympathetic parts.
 Carotid-type Eagle syndrome involves compression of the carotid sheath, with pain in the eyes and visual disturbance being common.
 I am undergoing physiotherapy by a specialized head physiotherapist.

 » August 02, 2024: I cancel the physiotherapy for Eagle Syndrome as I judge it counterproductive.
 After three weeks of physiotherapy I have increased pain and significantly more worrisome facial events such as nerve strikes.
 Maybe my CIDP cannot tolerate the movement.
 One such strike, August 04, 2024, causing severe pain in my left cheek then eye for several seconds.

-» August 13, 2024: Doctor - a Dental Surgeon - confirms I have an elongated styloid process and calcified stylohyoid ligament.
+» August 13, 2024: Doctor - a Dental Surgeon - confirms I have an elongated styloid process and possible calcified stylohyoid ligament.
 See panoramic x-ray showing my elongated styloid process Laser treatment for the Eagle Syndrome ES is suggested but I on reflection will reject the laser for pain approach as I suspect it will worsen my CIDP.
 The ES Dental Surgeon doctor himself question how much of my head & face symptoms are caused by Eagle Syndrome versus my CIDP?

 » September 03, 2024: I decided to resume taking oxcarbazepine at very low dose of 100 mg per day, as I discovered it is also useful in the treatment of Eagle Syndrome.
 (I last took oxcarbazepine in October 2021 for a year to treat my mini-seizures), The drug also seemed then to dampen my fasciculations that act to amplify pain.
 BIG QUESTION: Does Eagle Syndrome cause mini-seizures, arrhythmia, and both eyeball fasciculations, fasciculations generally and most of my facial pain.
 And what about the really weird spontaneous jaw-snapping I logged on January 12, 2021: How will we determine CIDP versus Eagle Syndrome / elongated styloid causation?.